biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 For example, in the stranded protocol shown in "Library preparation", Read 1 is mapped to the antisense strand (this is also true for single-end reads), while Read 2, to the sense strand.

-**What protocol, stranded or unstranded, was used for this RNA-seq data?**
+**Which protocol, stranded or unstranded, was used for this RNA-seq data?**

 ```{bash}
 more alignments/A549_0_1ReadsPerGene.out.tab